AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### setLayer()

-Add a layer to the neural network.
+Change the properties of a selected layer of the neural netowrk.

 ```
 NeuralNetwork:setLayer(layerNumber: integer, hasBiasNeuron: boolean, activationFunction: string, Optimizer: OptimizerObject, Regularization: RegularizationObject)